Selecting the Best Camera for You

 The Digital Camera Market Place

-Deciding between a P&S, CSC and DSLR
+Deciding between a Smartphone, P&S, CSC and DSLR

-Even with the significant reduction in DSLR/CSC camera prices over the last few years, DSLR/CSCs don’t necessarily represent the best performance for the money compared to P&S cameras.
-Unless you plan on investing a lot of time into mastering the art/technique of photography and also a lot of money into building a collection of lenses to get the most out of a DSLR/CSC camera, then P&S cameras often represent the best short term value.
+Even with the significant reduction in DSLR/CSC camera prices over the last few years, DSLR/CSCs don’t necessarily represent the best performance for the money compared to P&S cameras and smartphones.
+Unless you plan on investing a lot of time into mastering the art/technique of photography and also a lot of money into building a collection of lenses to get the most out of a DSLR/CSC camera, then P&S cameras and smartphones often represent the best short term value.
 Over the long term, DSLR/CSC cameras offer better value because they allow for independent body and lens upgrades as you tailor your photography kit to meet your specific photographic interests.

 Deciding on Sensor Size

 The other major distinction between a crop sensor and FF camera comes from a change in the view angle or apparent focal length.
 A crop sensor sees only a fraction or percentage of the lens’s stated focal length, which means that a standard full frame 50mm lens acts more like a 75 to 80mm portrait lens on a APS-C camera body.
 So a wide angle 30 or 35mm lens is needed to have the standard 50mm view on an APS-C crop sensor camera body.
 Crop sensor cameras sees only the inner portion of what a lens projects on a FF sensor.
 This cropping appears to increase focal length, however, this is not a true change in focal length as there is no additional telephoto compression.
 For that effect you still need to spend the big bucks on super telephoto lenses.
 Those who shoot sports or birds often prefer crop sensor cameras for the apparent focal length increase and the extra reach that it provides.
 In addition, crop sensor cameras use only the sharpest center portion of the lens.
 The main downside of this apparent focal length shift comes when you need to shoot at wider angles.
-Placing a very expensive and high quality ultra wide angle lens like Canon’s 17 TS-E or Nikon’s 14-24 gives you an unimpressive standard view on a crop sensor camera.
-In general, if you are interested in wide angle (architecture and landscapes) then a FF sensor is by far the best way to go.
+Placing a very expensive and high quality ultra wide angle lens like Canon's 17 TS-E tilt/shift or 11-24/4L zoom provides an unimpressive standard view on crop sensor cameras.
+In general, if you are interested in wide angle (architecture and landscapes) then a FF sensor is the way to go.

 Concluding Notes on Image Quality and Camera Selection